LeiLumis/todolist-react-starter/README.md

 - This is an todolist include register page, login page, and todolist page.
 - User can add/delete item to todo list.
 - User can revise the content of item.
-- Display the imcomplete numbers.
+- Display the undone numbers.

 # Start Project
 - 1.clone the repository